aaminasiddiqui/Real-Time-Hand-Gesture-Recognition-System/README.md

 ### Real-Time-Hand-Sign-Recognition-System

 ___
+#### datacollection.py
+This script is responsible for collecting and preparing the dataset used for training the hand sign recognition model.
+The main tasks include detecting hands, cropping the hand regions, and saving the cropped images under appropriate labels.
+#### test.py
+This script is designed to detect and classify hand signs in real-time, displaying the predicted label on the bounding box around the detected hand.
 ### Applications
 - **Sign Language Translation**: Facilitate communication for the hearing impaired by translating sign language into text or speech.
 - **Gesture Control**: Enable gesture-based control systems for devices and applications.